MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-create-a-forecast.md

 >  If location-based forecasts are viewed in isolation, the overall forecast might not be representative.

 ### <a name="do-not-use-forecast-by-locations"></a>Do not use forecast by locations
-If you disable **Use Forecast by Location**, then [!INCLUDE[prod_short](includes/prod_short.md)] will ignore location codes that are specified for each Demand Forecast entry and agregate the forecasts into a forecast for empty locations.
+If you turn off the **Use Forecast by Location** toggle, [!INCLUDE[prod_short](includes/prod_short.md)] will ignore the location codes that are specified for each demand gorecast entry and aggregate the forecasts into a forecast for empty locations.

 Consider this example: Your company purchases and sells items on two locations: EAST and WEST.
 For both locations, you have configured a lot-to-lot reordering policy.
 You create a forecast for the two locations: